-The OSHA compressed-air standard for construction requires employers to use a special decompression chamber when total decompression time exceeds 75 minutes (see 29 CFR 1926.803(g)(1)(xvii)).
-Another provision of OSHA's compressed-air standard calls for locating the special decompression chamber adjacent to the man lock on the atmospheric pressure side of the tunnel bulkhead (see 29 CFR 1926.803(g)(2)(vii)).
-However, since only the working chamber of the EPBTBM is under pressure, and only a few workers out of the entire crew are exposed to hyperbaric pressure, the man locks (which, as noted earlier, connect directly to the working chamber) are of sufficient size to accommodate the exposed workers.
-In addition, available space in the EPBTBM does not allow for an additional special decompression lock.
-Again, the applicant uses the man locks, each of which adequately accommodates a three-member crew, for this purpose when decompression lasts up to 75 minutes.
-When decompression exceeds 75 minutes, crews can open the door connecting the two compartments in each man lock during decompression stops or exit the man lock and move into the staging chamber where additional space is available.
-This alternative enables CAWs to move about and flex their joints to prevent neuromuscular problems during decompression.
+The OSHA compressed-air standard for construction requires employers to use a special decompression chamber of sufficient size to accommodate all CAWs being decompressed at the end of the shift when total decompression time exceeds 75 minutes (see 29 CFR 1926.803(g)(1)(xvii)).
+Use of the special decompression chamber enables CAWs to move about and flex their joints to prevent neuromuscular problems during decompression.

+As an alternative to using a special decompression chamber, the applicant notes that since only the working chamber of the EPBTBM is under pressure, and only a few workers out of the entire crew are exposed to hyperbaric pressure, the man locks (which, as noted earlier, connect directly to the working chamber) and the staging chamber are of sufficient size to accommodate the exposed workers during decompression.
+In addition, space limitations in the EPBTBM do not allow for the installation and use of an additional special decompression lock or chamber.
+Again, the applicant uses the existing man locks, each of which adequately accommodates a threemember crew for this purpose when decompression lasts up to 75 minutes.
+When decompression exceeds 75 minutes, crews can open the door connecting the two compartments in each man lock (during decompression stops) or exit the man lock and move into the staging chamber where additional space is available.
+The applicant asserts that this alternative arrangement is as effective as a special decompression chamber in that it has sufficient space for all the CAWs at the end of a shift and enables the CAWs to move about and flex their joints to prevent neuromuscular problems.

-F. Previous Tunnel Construction Variance
+F. Previous Tunnel Construction Variances

 OSHA notes that on May 23, 2014, it granted a sub-aqueous tunnel construction permanent variance to Tully/OHL USA Joint Venture (79 FR 29809) from the same provisions of the standard that regulates work in compressed air (at 29 CFR 1926.803(e)(5), (f)(1), (g)(1)(iii), and (g)(1)(xvii)) that are the subject of the present application.
+Additionally, as previously stated in this notice, on March, 27, 2015, OSHA also granted a sub-aqueous tunnel construction permanent variance to Traylor JV for the completion of the Blue Plains Tunnel (80 FR 16440).

-Generally, the proposed alternate conditions in this notice are based on and very similar to the alternate conditions of the previous permanent variance.
+Generally, the proposed alternate conditions in this notice are based on and very similar to the alternate conditions of the previous permanent variances.